Back to School, On Your Honor

 Honor codes are one way to set ethical guidelines for student behavior in schools.
 Honor codes can lay out expectations for students from personal behavior and respecting others to doing their own work on classroom assignments and neither giving nor accepting help from others on tests.

 Do honor codes work?
 Scientists have researched this question of why people cheat.
 Dan Ariely, author of The Honest Truth about Dishonesty, found, on average, that the majority of people cheated in scientifically controlled experiments at Harvard Business School.
 He also found that signing an honor code, or reviewing a set of ethical standards before the experiments began, eliminated cheating completely!
 Other research has shown that signing an honesty declaration at the beginning of an activity (as opposed to the end, like a tax return) can also significantly reduce dishonesty.

 Providing students with performance-based data and clear expectations for achievement helps them take more responsibility for their learning, even when the path is hard.
 The use of honor codes provides a positive context for both individual and classroom work.
 As you are getting ready for back-to-school, think about emphasizing an honor code as part of your classroom environment.
-Many school handbooks contain these statements that have been developed at the local level.
+Many school handbooks contain these statements that have been developed at the local level pop over to this website.
 And when you are reviewing your security plans for local or state testing, consider honesty declarations on assessments as part of test administration activities.
 In a sometimes uncertain world, students need clear ethical expectations.
 Providing this guidance will help students and teachers have a successful year!